CodeCs1/HibikiDuwuCa-LinuxSystem/README.md

-# HibikiDuwuCa LFS System [AKA: Vinux From Scratch (Linux From Scratch Vtuber Project)]
+# HibikiDuwuCa Linux System
-The first Linux From Scratch OS prepare to close when copyright (Vtube Rules)
+The first ever LFS project based on Vtuber

 * Installation
    - Download this repos to zip or clone this repos, simple.